 Chapter 15.
 The Diploma of Mieszko III for the Canons Regular in Trzemeszno (28 April 1145)

 Chapter 16.
 The Foundation Charter of the Cistercian Abbey at Łekno

 Chapter 18.
 Archbishop Janik and His Successors: Preparation for the Reform of Henryk Kietlicz

 Chapter 19.
 Thirteenth-Century Abbots of the Cistercian Abbey at Wąchock

 Chapter 20.
-The Cistercians in Małopolska and Their Position in the Economy and Culture of Thirteen-Century Poland
+The Cistercians in Małopolska and Their Position in the Economy and Culture of Thirteenth-Century Poland